 Welcome, New Alumni

 Congratulations on finishing your journey at Reed!
-This can be a bittersweet time for many, but Alumni Programs & Annual Fund wants to make it as fun and easy as possible.
+This can be a bittersweet time for many, but the Alumni Relations and Volunteer Engagement team wants to make it as fun and easy as possible.
 Please utilize the information and resources on this FAQ page as a guide to the student-to-alumni transition process.

 P.S.
 If you’re graduating, remember to review the graduation checklist!

 There are a lot of different aspects involved in the student-to-alumni-transition.
 To make the process clearer, we've separated frequently asked questions (FAQ) into the four categories listed below.

 If you can't find the answer to your question, email us at firstname.lastname@example.org.
 We would love to hear from you and will respond within one to two business days.